briandrum/codes.forchagrin.com/_posts/2022-03-14-ordinance-2022-10-an-ordinance-amending-the-planning-and-zoning-code-of-the-village-of-chagrin-falls-and-amending-sections-1111.01,-1111.03,-1111.06,-1111.07(a)-and-1111.10.md

 > the exception<ins>,</ins> <del>or </del>variance, <ins>interpretation or
 > review of orders of administrative officials, </ins>and which action(s) of the
 > Board of Zoning Appeals will be reviewed by Council<ins>, but the failure to
-> include all such information shall not impair Council’s review of the
+> include all such information shall not impair Council's review of the
 > decision.</ins>
 >
 > 6. _(f)_ Clerk of Council shall give notice of the hearing of the request for